mauricioszabo/hydrogen/README.md

 Hydron has support for plugins.
 Feel free to add your own to the list:

-- [Hydron Launcher](https://github.com/lgeiger/hydron-launcher): launches terminals and Jupyter consoles connected to Hydron
+- [Hydrogen Launcher](https://github.com/lgeiger/hydrogen-launcher): launches terminals and Jupyter consoles connected to Hydron
-- [hydron-python](https://github.com/nikitakit/hydron-python): provides various Python-specific features
+- [hydrogen-python](https://github.com/nikitakit/hydrogen-python): provides various Python-specific features
 - [Data Explorer](https://github.com/BenRussert/data-explorer): allows you to use [nteract data-explorer](https://github.com/BenRussert/data-explorer) within Hydron

 If you are interested in building a plugin take a look at our [plugin API documentation](https://nteract.gitbooks.io/hydron/docs/PluginAPI.html).